mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 * \\(A\\) - is slope
 * \\(b\\) - is intercept

-Our specific function will have minimal error fitted for all points:
+and specific function will have minimal error value fitted for all points with least square regression.

 {% highlight python %}
 from scipy import stats